sf-wdi-gaia/active-record-models/readme.md

 rackup
 ```

+>If you want the page to be auto-reloaded when files change try `gem install shotgun` and `shotgun config.ru`

 Start it up, check it out in your browser.
 Try clicking 'Add Artist' – shucks!
+Here's an example error:

 ![](http://s30.postimg.org/d5bpwkoo1/Screen_Shot_2015_07_10_at_10_42_37_AM.png)